 When I’m determining what clothes to take, I’ll lay out all of the outfits I would like to wear, and then start eliminating things.
 Which items can be used for multiple outfits.
 Do I really need to bring 3 different pants?
 Or could jeans work for two instead of one?
 (I honestly LOVE leggings when I’m traveling!)
 Which coverup would go with most (if not all) of these outfits?
 Eliminating is your friend when you’re packing for a weekend getaway!
 (Also, this is when the Febreeze bottle I keep in my toiletries bag comes in handy!)

 If you know you’ve got a fancy night out planned, then yes, pack those heels.
-Otherwise, I recommend you just bring those comfy flats.
-I’ll take my sneakers too, and usually wear them on the road/while I’m traveling.
+Otherwise, I recommend you just bring those comfy shoes.
 Make sure you also bring either a bag or yes a shower cap (that does work!), to put the shoes in just in case they get dirty or stinky.
 Even though you’re going to wash your dirty clothes when you get home, you may have clothes you didn’t wear or even that you bought on the trip, and you don’t want them to get that mess on them.
 My suitcase has one of those waterproof zippered pouches on them and that’s what I’ll use for my shoes if they’re messy.
 Otherwise, I just pack them at the bottom of the bag, under my toiletries.

 I have a bag for my toiletries that I have hanging in my linen closet.
 There are items that are always in there, and then there are items I toss in before I go.
 Some of the items that are always in there are my shampoo, conditioner, body wash, face wash, cleanser, and moisturizer.
 The first three things I have in little bottles.
 I definitely recommend the trick of using some saran wrap to put in between the lid and the bottle.
 I used to always notice some sort of leak from something.
 Since I started doing this I haven’t had a problem at all with leaks!